Live call analytics and agent assist for your contact center with Amazon language AI services

 - To use your own custom bot or custom knowledge bases for Agent Assist, or to disable the Agent Assist feature, choose from the available Enable Agent Assist options.

-- To customize the Agent Assist capabilities based on the QnABot on AWS solution, Amazon Lex, and Amazon Kendra, see the Agent Assist README.
+- To customize the Agent Assist capabilities based on the QnABot on AWS solution, Amazon Lex, Amazon Kendra, and (optionally) large language model integration, see the Agent Assist README.

 - To customize Transcript Summarization by configuring LCA to call your own Lambda function, see Transcript Summarization LAMBDA option.

 - To customize Transcript Summarization by modifying the default prompts or adding new ones, see Transcript Summarization.

 - To change the retention period, set Record Expiration In Days to the desired value.
 All call data is permanently deleted from the LCA DynamoDB storage after this period.
 Changes to this setting apply only to new calls received after the update.